Great Gifts Don’t Have to Be “Stuff”

 - A home soda fountain for consumers of soft drinks

-- A quality commuter bicycle, tune-up, fenders, panniers or other items to make commuting easier
+- A quality commuter bicycle (can even be second-hand), tune-up, fenders, panniers or other items to make commuting easier

 - Regionally-grown and produced foods and beverages

 - Durable, locally-crafted items that replace disposable mass-produced ones

 Gift Ideas for Kids (can complement some material gifts)

 - Trip to a museum, amusement park, sports event, bowling, theater…